 Moving to a warmer climate did a great deal of good for my arthritis.
 And so did my exercises.
-Not just the specific exercises for my hands, but also the stretching, weight training, swimming and walking.
+Not just the specific exercises for my hands, but also the stretching, weight training, swimming, and walking.

-There are 4 age related health conditions that figure in my exercise zone: arthritis, cancer, heart disease, and mental health conditions.
+There are 4 age-related health conditions that figure in my exercise zone: arthritis, cancer, heart disease, and mental health conditions.
 My diverse routine exercise program, with cardiovascular exercise, strength training, and stretching, is aimed at preventing these conditions to materialize or worsen.

 Table of contents

-This disease is progressive and chronic and often emerges the older we get.
-Perhaps as a teenager, you overtrained in a particular sport; this can cause tremendous joint, muscles, ligament, and bone stress.
+Overtraining is a common cause for otherwise healthy people.
+Perhaps as a teenager, we have overtrained in a particular sport.
+Overtraining causes tremendous joint, muscles, ligament, and bone stress.

 Mental Health Conditions

-Bottom line is, prevention is everything, and we can’t turn back time.
+The bottom line is, prevention is everything, and we can’t turn back time.

 Let’s remind ourselves though that we don’t have to run marathons or train vigorously for 5 hours a day.
 30 minutes of regular vigorous activity, like walking, cycling, or aerobics 5 days a week can go a long way to improve our overall physical and mental health.
 In the long run this will also prevent chronic illnesses when we grow old.

 It’s very important that we schedule regular exercise in our day-to-day program.
 This enables us to live our life in an optimal way for a long, long time.
 By the way, it is never too late to start to exercise, no matter how old we are!